Arch Coal posts surprise profit, shares jump

-Oct 26 (Reuters) - Arch Coal Inc, one of the world’s top five coal producers, reported a surprise profit as cost cuts paid off, and the company said thermal coal shipments were improving.
+(Reuters) - Arch Coal Inc ACI.N, one of the world’s top five coal producers, reported a surprise profit as cost cuts paid off, and the company said thermal coal shipments were improving.

 Net profit rose to $45.8 million, or 22 cents per share, in the third quarter, from $8.9 million, or 4 cents per share, a year earlier.
 Excluding items, profit was 20 cents per share.